GilEizenberg/ai-shopping-assistant/README.md

 ## 📝 Usage Guide

-1. Open the chat interface (localhost:8501).
+1.Open the chat interface (localhost:8501).
 2️.
 Start a conversation (e.g., "I want running shoes for $100").
 3️.
 AI remembers your preferences over time.
 4️.
 See personalized product recommendations in the sidebar.